Navotas: Barangays

+Population Changes

 Some barangays in Navotas experienced dramatic population change between 2010 and 2020.
 This is because of an ongoing effort by the government to relocate informal settlers from hazard-prone areas to socialized housing built in Barangay Tanza 2.

 Navotas East

 Navotas East is bounded by Barangay Sipac-Almacen to the north, Barangay Tañong of Malabon (via Estrella Bridge over Navotas River) to the east, Barangay Navotas West to the west, and Brgy.
 Bagumbayan North to the south.
 Their patron saint is San Ildefonso.